When You Feel Hurt By Your PartnerBy Dr. Margaret Paul

 January 24, 2011

-I had so deeply shut out knowing about my own pain that when I had children, I thought nothing about yelling at them.
+I had so deeply shut out knowing about my own hurt that when I had children, I thought nothing about yelling at them.
 One day, as I was yelling at my son Josh, who was about 2 ½, he looked up at me with tears running down his cheeks and said, "Mommy, when you yell at me, I feel like I'm gonna die."

 I was stunned and devastated.
 The last thing I wanted to do was hurt my children.
 In that moment, I not only stopped yelling, I vowed never to yell at my children again.
 And I didn't.
 I understood that my yelling at them was very hurtful to them, but I still didn't get that someone doing this to me was hurtful to me.